How To Grill Chicken Quarters

 In addition to flipping, rotating the chicken quarters on the grill helps balance the cooking process.
 This is especially important if you’re grilling several quarters at once.
 Move the quarters from the hotter areas to the cooler areas of the grill, and vice versa.
 This rotation technique helps prevent any areas from becoming overcooked or undercooked, resulting in a consistent and uniformly grilled chicken quarter.

-See also How To Grill Chicken On Gas Grill
+See also How To Make Grilled Cheese

 Determining Doneness